whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/14-rating-porn-foreign-language-did-not-load-and-upsetting-offensive-results.md

 Depiction of the genitals does not require the genitals to be uncovered.
 Thus, for example, a video of underage teenage girls dancing erotically, with multiple close-up shots of their covered genitals, or images of children with opaque underwear that focus on the genitalia could be considered child pornography.

-An image of a naked child (e.g., in the bathtub or at a nudist colony) is not considered child pornography as long as the child is not engaging in sexually explicit conduct, or the focus is not on the child’s genitalia.
+An image of a naked child (e.g., in the bathtub or at a nudist colony) is not considered child pornography as long as the child is not engaging in sexually explicit conduct, or the focus is not on the child's genitalia.
 Visual depictions of adults who look like children (e.g., a 35-year-old man play-acting in diapers, or an obvious woman dressed as a school girl) are not child pornography.
-If you don't think it's a minor, it probably isn’t child pornography.
+If you don't think it's a minor, it probably isn't child pornography.
 However, if you cannot tell that the person in the image is over 18 (e.g., an under-developed 18-year-old whose body hair has been waxed), that is child pornography.

 <u>**Reporting Instructions**</u>